blocklet/blocklet-site/developer/docs/pages/how-to/auth/index.md

 - `owner`: Only Blocklet owners will get this passport.
 The Blocklet owner is the one who installed and started the Blocklet for the first time.
 - `admin`: It is recommended to issue this passport to the administrator of the Blocklet
-- `member`: It is recommended to issue secondary passports to internal members of the Blocklet
+- `member`: It is recommended to issue this passport to internal members of the Blocklet
 - `guest`: Usually no passport is required for the guest, this passport can be issued if required

 ## Access control